 We are responsible for the fair and accurate presentation of the subject matter based on the criteria and in accordance w/applicable laws and requirements.
-We reported the FY18 detailed accounting and performance results data regarding "National Drug Control Program" activities www.hud.gov espanol.hud.gov
+We reported the FY19 detailed accounting and performance results data regarding "National Drug Control Program" activities www.hud.gov espanol.hud.gov

 - in accordance with 21 U.S.C.
-1704 (d)(a) and supplemental guidance provided in the related ONDCP Circulars. - We have identified and reflected all relevant matters in the measurement or evaluation of the subject matter. - 3.
+1704 (d)(1) and supplemental guidance provided in the related ONDCP Circulars. - We have identified and reflected all relevant matters in the measurement or evaluation of the subject matter. - 3.
 We have identified and disclosed to you all known matters contradicting the subject matter or assertion and any communication from regulatory agencies or others affecting the subject matter or assertion have been disclosed to the practitioner, including communications received between the end of the period addressed in the written assertion and the date of the practitioner's report. - 4.
 We are responsible for: - a. the subject matter data and related assertion; - b. selecting the criteria, when applicable; and - c. determining that such criteria are appropriate for the responsible part's purposes. - We have identified and disclosed to you any known events subsequent to the period (or point in time) of the subject matter being reported on that would have a material effect on the subject matter or assertion. - 6.
 We provided you all relevant information and access. - We believe the effects of any uncorrected misstatements are immaterial, individually and in the aggregate, to the subject matter. - 8.
 The methodology and significant assumptions used to make material estimates are reasonable. - We have identified and disclosed any deficiencies in internal control relevant to the engagement that we are aware of. - 10.
 We have no knowledge of any actual, suspected, or alleged fraud or noncompliance with laws and/or regulations affecting the subject matter or of any other matter affecting the subject.

-Written Assertion Requirements (ONDCP Regulations- Detailed Accounting Submission)
+Written Assertion Requirements (ONDCP Regulations- Detailed Accounting Report)

-- The drug methodology used to calculate obligations of prior year budgetary resources by function for all bureaus and by budget decision unit is based on reliable data in which the data's availability, timeliness, and relevance were considered. - The financial systems supporting the drug methodology yield data that fairly present, in all material respects, aggregate obligations from which drug-related obligation estimates are derived. - The drug methodology described in the report was the actual methodology used to generate the required data table.
+- Obligations are consistent with the application of the approved methodology for calculating drug control funding against the accounting system of record. - The drug methodology used to calculate obligations of prior year budgetary resources by function for all bureaus and by budget decision unit is based on reliable data in which the data's availability, timeliness, and relevance were considered. - The financial systems supporting the drug methodology yield data that fairly present, in all material respects, aggregate obligations from which drug-related obligation estimates are derived.

-- 4. The data presented is associated with obligations against a financial plan that, if revised during the fiscal year, properly reflects those changes, including ONDCP's approval of reprogramming or transfers affecting drug-related resources in excess of \$1 million. - The data presented is associated with obligation against a financial plan that fully complied with all Fund Control Notices issued by the Director under 21 USCC 1703(f) and Section 9 of the ONDCP Circular, Budget Execution.
+- The drug methodology described in the report was the actual methodology used to generate the required data table. - All material weaknesses, or other findings by independent sources, or other known weaknesses, including those identified in the Agency's Annual Statement of Assurance, which may affect the presentation of prior year drug-related obligations have been disclosed. - Any modifications made to the methodology for reporting drug control resources from the previous year's reporting, if reported, were approved by the ONDCP. - 7.
+The data presented is associated with obligations against a financial plan that, if revised during the fiscal year, properly reflects those changes, including ONDCP's approval of reprogramming or transfers affecting drug-related resources in excess of \$5 million or 10 percent of a specific program or account included in the National Drug Control Budget. - 8.
+The data presented is associated with obligation against a financial plan that fully complied with all Fund Control Notices issued by the Director under 21 USC 1703(f) and Section 9 of the ONDCP Circular, Budget Execution.

-Written Assertion Requirements (ONDCP Regulations- Performance Summary Submission)
+Written Assertion Requirements (ONDCP Regulations- Performance Summary Report)